NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Results of the GXT test help trainers develop an accurate aerobic training program for their clients.

-Their comprehensive section on consulting and screening, Assessments, Training Concepts, and Program Design, is heartier than ACE’s personal trainer textbook and free ACE study guide.
+Their comprehensive section on consulting and screening, Assessments, Training Concepts, and Program Design, is heartier than a few other organizations, like ACE’s personal trainer textbook.

 Program design and resistance exercise technique